karma4u101/FoBo/README.md

 - knockout.js

-###FoBo Toolkit

-FoBo.InitParam.ToolKit=FoBo.FoBoXXX

-Base css

-- fobo.css - (comprised of foundation,slightly modified bootstrap,orbit css)

-Alternative separate orgin css files (do not mix orgin bootstrap and foundation on same page)

-- bootstrap.css
-- foundation.css
-- orbit.css
-- foundation-ie.css

-All in one Script

-- bootstrap.js

-Alternative separate script files

-- See bootstrap and foundation sections

-Orbit script file

-- orbit.js

 FoBo front-end toolkits documentation
 -------------------------------------

 The [ZURB/Foundation](http://foundation.zurb.com/) and the [Twitter Bootstrap](http://twitter.github.com/bootstrap/)
 and the [JQuery Mobile](http://jquerymobile.com/) links contains plenty of documentation so that will be your no.1 resources.
-There is also a fobo lift template/demo (more of a demo) [project](https://github.com/karma4u101/FoBo-Lift-Template) containing bootstrap and foundation and jquery mobile documentation.
-There are also separate foundation and bootstrap template demo projects in my github home.
+There is also a fobo lift demo [project](https://github.com/karma4u101/FoBo-Lift-Template) containing bootstrap and foundation and jquery mobile documentation.

-Here is a couple of tips for you to make the most of the FoBoXXX toolkit option (Foundation/Bootstrap) mix.

-    1) The only place for using bootstraps container class (bo-container) would be in the topbar structure.
-    2) Make use of foundations reactive fluid mobile scalable grid system in favor for bootstrap grids.

 FoBo Bootstrap and Less
 -----------------------

-The FoBo-Less module allows you to tweak your generated bootstrap.css (only available for bootstrap >= v2.0.0 via variables.less see bootstrap documentation for available tweaks.
+The [FoBo-Less project](https://github.com/karma4u101/FoBo-Less) allows you to tweak your generated bootstrap.css this is available for bootstrap >= v2.0.0 via variables.less, see bootstrap documentation for available tweaks.
+Put the file to tweek in the bootstrap/version/orverrides library, tweaks is normally done in the overrides/variables.less file already available in the overrides lib.

 Authors
 -------
 This FoBo Lift module were written by [Peter Petersson](http://www.media4u101.se).
 The Lift Module conventions were developed by the [Lift community](http://groups.google.com/group/liftweb/).

+After many years of Java EE development I started look at Scala/Lift in May 2011 so there may be some none "best practice" stuff in there and if you find something you think could be done in a more Scala/Lift fashion please let me know.

 Scala IDE for Eclipse
 ---------------------